 One of our indisputably successful alums writes:

 The weeks were really long.
-There were many Fridays when I did not want to go to MTR.
-There were some mornings when I really didn’t want to listen to another training.
+There were some days when I really didn’t want to listen to another training.
 I woke up some mornings for student teaching loathing the idea of standing in front of 6th graders and talking about paraphrasing.
 But then I’d remind myself that each day was a chance to learn something new, something I needed to get better at.
 I had to remind myself that each day was an opportunity and that sometimes you just have push yourself to take full advantage of it.

 If you believe you have what it takes, we look forward to seeing your application.
 In order to enroll in the graduate school, you must gain admission to a teaching residency.